bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 ## The Theme
 - Need to refine theme files
-- Play around with Slideshow template more, it is going to need the most work.
 - If form for tell us about you goes into the template .html file for that page, how is it triggered?
 Does it need to be a wufoo form? is there some JS or other server solution that can trigger an email to be sent?

 ==========